jshessen/infrakit/CONTRIBUTING.md

-# Contributing to IT Management Docker Stack
+# Contributing to InfraKit

-Thank you for your interest in contributing!
+Thank you for your interest in contributing to InfraKit!
 This document provides guidelines for contributing to this project.

 ## 🤝 How to Contribute